cyberarm/planet-wars/README.md

 You can visit planets by pressing enter when on top of a planet, while visiting a planet you can build a base.
 Bases act as mines, collecting available resources on the planet, bases also act as a repair station, allowing your ship to be repaired.

-After running out of resources its only a matter of time before your overwelled.

 See how long you can survive.

 ## Commandline Arguments